HyperNet-Adaptation for Diffusion-Based Test Case Generation: Conclusion

 Our empirical study shows that \tool has similar runtime on our hardware but significantly outperforms the baselines in terms of both the quantity of discovered test cases and their quality.
 Human evaluators rate \tool's test cases as more realistic and more semantically and structurally meaningful.

 We argue that test-case generation for deep learning models is only useful when the generated cases cover a broad range of increasingly complex scenarios.
 Simple examples (e.g., digit classification) are insufficient for evaluating modern systems.
 Future work should therefore target visually complex domains such as automated driving, or evaluate systems under test that are inherently more robust to small perturbations, such as object detectors or segmentation models.
-Another promising direction is refining the balancing of HyperNet's, which becomes increasingly important as data complexity grows and strongly influences output quality.
+Another promising direction is refining the balancing of HyperNet, which becomes increasingly important as data complexity grows and strongly influences output quality.
+Future work could additionally investigate whether the generated failure-inducing test cases can be leveraged for robustness retraining of SUTs after appropriate semantic validation of the generated samples.